Language Based Programming

 What is a language-based learning disability?

-Students can have difficulties with one of these components or multiple components and the severity can vary.
+Students can have difficulties with one or multiple components, and the severity can vary.

-At Learning Prep, we provide small groups, social-emotional support, and a slower pace of instruction.
+As a complex learning school, Learning Prep provides small groups, social-emotional support, and a slower pace of instruction.
 But this is not enough for our students to learn.
-We provide individualized, language-based teaching across all contexts.
+We provide individualized, language-based teaching across all contexts to students with a language-based learning disability.
 This includes individualizing, to target the specific areas of need (listening, speaking, reading, writing), even within the same class.

 While language-based programming is utilized throughout all classes, Speech & Language provides an important supplemental support for our students to target the student's needs around those 4 areas of language.